-As an institution, we have a track record of converting fellowships into full-tenured academic positions and we can provide guidance and mentoring for selected candidates in developing your research career.
+As an institution, we are investing heavily in our talent pipeline, securing our research leaders of the future, we have a track record of converting fellowships into full-tenured academic positions and we can provide guidance and mentoring for selected candidates in developing your research career.

 What is a Fellowship?